Locksmith Courses Online

 Discover how system management software operates in a security system.

-The Locksmithing program provides students with a basic understanding of the materials, tools and processes used by locksmith professionals to install modern security hardware in homes, businesses, and automobiles.
+The Locksmithing program provides students with a basic understanding of the materials, tools and processes used by locksmith professionals to install modern security hardware in homes, business, and automobiles.
 Students learn safe work practices, hand and power tool identification and operation, and how to identify various brands and styles of locking systems and keys.
 The program also provides instruction on the design and installation of security and alarm systems for buildings and vehicles.

 After completing the Locksmithing program, students will be able to: